patternhelloworld/docker-blue-green-runner/README.md

 # Why?
 In case you get your project renamed or moved to another folder, docker may NOT work properly.
 DOCKER_LAYER_CORRUPTION_RECOVERY=false

-# If this is set to true, Nginx will be restarted, resulting in a short downtime.
+# [IMPORTANT] If this is set to true, Nginx will be restarted, resulting in a short downtime.
 This option should be used when Nginx encounters errors or during the initial deployment.
 NGINX_RESTART=false

 CONSUL_RESTART=false

 # The value must be json or yaml type, which is injected into docker-compose-app-${app_env}.yml